Koeng101/kinematics/README.md

 This repo contains the code for the Golang kinematics library, which implements forward and inverse kinematics for robotic arms.
 We provide default parameters for the AR2 / AR3 robotic arm from [Annin Robotics](Anninrobotics.com), but other parameters can be used for other arms.

-Package documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/koeng101/kinematics)
+Package documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/koeng101/kinematics) or [godoc.io](https://godocs.io/github.com/koeng101/kinematics)